Why Mango is India's National Fruit

 Depiction of Mango in India

-Regarding weight, a solitary ripe mango can be as weighty as 2.5 kg.
+Regarding weight, solitary ripe ones can be as heavy as 2.5 kg.

 The natural product arrives in a wide assortment of shadings, for example, green, yellow, red, and even different mixes of these tones.